AMWA-TV/bcp-003-01/docs/Controllers.md

 ### Certificate Management

-An Controller or its execution environment SHALL provide a secure mechanism for installing, storing and removing X.509 v3 client certificate and its associated private key.
+An Controller or its execution environment MUST provide a secure mechanism for installing, storing and removing X.509 v3 client certificate and its associated private key.

 Either controller, or controller environment should provide a secure mechanism for installing, storing and removing the CA certificates

 ### HTTP

-An Controller acting as an HTTP client, configured to use a secure communication channel SHALL only make HTTPS requests using a TLS version and cipher suite allowed by this specification.
+An Controller acting as an HTTP client, configured to use a secure communication channel MUST only make HTTPS requests using a TLS version and cipher suite allowed by this specification.

-An Controller SHALL not allow HTTP requests that do not use TLS.
+An Controller MUST not allow HTTP requests that do not use TLS.
-It SHALL check the validity of the server’s certificate and SHALL NOT continue the communication with a server after a failed TLS handshake, except with the express permission of the user.
+It MUST check the validity of the server’s certificate and MUST NOT continue the communication with a server after a failed TLS handshake, except with the express permission of the user.

 ### WebSocket

-An Controller acting as a WebSocket (WS) client, configured to use a secure communication channel SHALL only make Secure WebSocket (WSS) requests using a TLS version and cipher suite allowed by this specification, and SHALL NOT make non-Secure WebSocket (WS) requests.
+An Controller acting as a WebSocket (WS) client, configured to use a secure communication channel MUST only make Secure WebSocket (WSS) requests using a TLS version and cipher suite allowed by this specification, and MUST NOT make non-Secure WebSocket (WS) requests.

 ### Other Protocols

-An Controller acting as a client, configured to use a secure communication channel using any other protocol that supports TLS SHALL only make requests using a TLS version and cipher suite allowed by this document.
-It shall only make requests using TLS.
+An Controller acting as a client, configured to use a secure communication channel using any other protocol that supports TLS MUST only make requests using a TLS version and cipher suite allowed by this document.
+It MUST only make requests using TLS.